 4. Don’t break copyright laws

 Whatever image you finally choose to have on your site, make sure that it doesn’t break any copyright laws.
-If a stock photo provider owns the image that you’re using and you haven’t obtained the right license for it, you might face a big lawsuit.
+If a stock photo provider owns the image you’re using and you haven’t obtained the right license, you might face a big lawsuit.
 There are a lot of free images online, which you can find out about through Google Images filters.
 If you’re not willing to pay for images, that maybe your best option.

 5. Use tools to make your images better